breandan/breandan.github.io/_drafts/2016-12-24-traveling-tales.md

 For reasons I cannot begin to explain, we were locked inside a malfunctioning Car2Go at a gas station.
 We were stuck in park at a busy intersection.
 We were fined for parking violations.
 We had to call help dozens of times, and spent hours troubleshooting their broken fleet of golf carts.
 Car-sharing is clearly a win in some places, but just does not work well in Canada.
 End rant.

-This time, I was in Vancouver for ConFoo, since we enjoyed the first one so much.
-It was a lovely conference, filled with lovely people.
+I was in Vancouver for ConFoo, since I enjoyed the one in February so much.
+It was their first time in Vancouver, a lovely conference, filled with lovely people.
+Afterwards, they bussed some of the speakers up to Whistler and we all went skiing for two days.
+Met some swell folks between runs, and had some interesting conversations about science, religion and post-truth society.